RakhithJK/dbeaver-dbeaver-wiki/Localization.md

 ### Testing you changes

-Once you have changed resource you might want to test your changes.
+Once you have changed one of these resources you might want to test your changes.
 You can:

 - Run DBeaver directly from [Eclipse workspace](Develop-in-Eclipse)